OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 ## Overview

-Fabric is an HTML and CSS toolkit that works like a skin to help your experiences look and feel like Office and O365.
+Fabric is an HTML and CSS toolkit that works like a skin to help your experiences look and feel like Office and Office 365.
 To demonstrate how to use Fabric, let’s build a simple ToDo application.
 For this tutorial, we will focus mainly on using Fabric components to get our app looking solid as quickly as possible.

 ## Components Overview